How to Spend the Perfect 24 Hours in Orlando: Itinerary for First-Time Visitors

 If you’re an art lover, add a visit to the Charles Hosmer Morse Museum into your morning.
 The collections of stained glass, mosaics, furniture, and jewelry are unique among the area’s art museums.

 The best time to visit Orlando is between February and May.
 During these spring months, you’ll enjoy pleasant weather and sunny skies.
-Outside of school holidays, you’ll also get cheaper accommodation prices and better availability.
+Outside of school holidays, we usually also find cheaper accommodation prices and better availability.

 Hurricane season affects Florida between June and November.
-Although it affects the coast more than central Florida, summer is still not one of the better times to visit the city.
+Although it affects the coast more than central Florida, summer is still not one of our favorite times to visit the city.

-The heat & humidity can get oppressive in summer.
-Temperatures can soar as high as 33ºC (91ºF).
+From our experience, the heat and humidity can get oppressive in summer.
+Temperatures can soar as high as 91°F (33°C).
 June to September are also the wettest months of the year.

 By air